pranavperiyasamy41/Pixels-by-Prose/README.md

 ## Features

-- **Text-to-Image Generation**: Convert any text description into a cartoon-style image
+- **Text-to-Image Generation**: Convert any text description into a cartoon-style images
 - **Arcane Diffusion Model**: Utilizes the specialized Arcane-Diffusion model for unique artistic outputs
 - **Simple Web Interface**: Clean and intuitive interface powered by Gradio
 - **GPU Accelerated**: Optimized for CUDA-enabled devices for fast generation